 Big White Wall is freely available through several different means.
 All service personnel, veterans and their family members can access Big White Wall for free through our partnership with the Ministry of Defence and Help for Heroes.
 The service is commissioned widely across the UK by the NHS, councils and health insurance providers.
 You may also be able to freely access Big White Wall through your employer or university.
-Alternatively, you can choose to register for a six month subscription at £9.99 per month.
-The paid subscription does not allow access to our Live Therapy service.

 How do I access Big White Wall from my mobile device?

 You can connect with the BWW community wherever and whenever you want from a mobile device simply by visiting our mobile-friendly website at bigwhitewall.com.
 NB: Our service requires an internet connection and some features, like our Guided Support courses and Live Therapy, should be used on a desktop computer.